Indian women in business have become world-famous women leaders and entrepreneurs. We hope this essay will inspire you to achieve the same.

 Businesswomen in India have also shown remarkable business acumen, from planning and management to finance and all areas that are necessary to make a venture a success.

 Women are born organisers.
-Their coping and leadership skills are a testament to the fact that there are millions of Indian women handing the responsibility of home as well as office effectively.
+Their coping and leadership skills are a testament to the fact that there are millions of Indian women handling the responsibility of home as well as office effectively.

 But despite the increasing number of women in business, their climb up the ladder of success is often impeded by social mores.